Trump and Japan's Abe share high-five on Florida golf course

-The president spent his Saturday morning golfing with Japanese Prime Minister Shinzo Abe as he hosts his first foreign leader at his winter estate in Palm Beach, Florida.
+The president spent a good part of his Saturday golfing with Japanese Prime Minister Shinzo Abe as he hosts his first foreign leader at his winter estate in Palm Beach, Florida.

 After a rocky diplomatic start that included contentious phone calls with the leaders of Mexico and Australia, the friendly weekend of meetings, dinners and golf suggests the new president is willing to invest time in developing close personal relationships with leaders he feels he can work with.

-Trump and Abe left Mar-a-Lago early Saturday morning and headed north to one of Trump's golf courses in Jupiter, Florida.
-Reporters weren't able to catch a glimpse of the pair as they played on the 285-acre property.
+Trump and Abe, both frequent golfers, left Mar-a-Lago early Saturday morning and headed north to one of Trump's golf courses in Jupiter, Florida.
+Reporters and photographers from both countries did not catch a glimpse of the pair as they played.
 But Trump later posted a photo of them giving each other a high-five on the golf course and tweeted, "Having a great time hosting Prime Minister Shinzo Abe in the United States!"

+Having a great time hosting Prime Minister Shinzo Abe in the United States! https://t.co/Fvjsac89qS https://t.co/OupKmRRuTI pic.twitter.com/smGrnWakWQ— Donald J. Trump (@realDonaldTrump) February 11, 2017

 The Trump National Golf Club website, in typical Trumpian language, claims the course "features the finest revetted bunkers in the United States, incredible water hazards, including a magnificent island green, and one of the most picturesque landscapes, all of which make for a truly memorable round."

+The pair also paid a visit to another nearby Trump property: The Trump International Golf Club in West Palm Beach.

-Abe had joked at a joint press conference at the White House on Friday that he was looking forward to playing golf with Trump, even though he's not nearly as good with a club.
+Abe had joked at a joint press conference at the White House on Friday that he was looking forward to playing golf with Trump, even though, he claimed, he's not nearly as good on the links.

 He said he planned to use the time to discuss the future of the world, the Pacific region and U.S.-Japanese relations.

+In a sign of unity, neither Japanese nor White House officials volunteered the pair's final score.

+The White House issued a statement after the pair returned saying the day was "both relaxing and productive.
+They had great conversations on a wide range of subjects, and the President looks forward to further discussions with the Prime Minister at dinner this evening."

 As their husbands golfed, Melania Trump and Akie Abe toured the Morikami Museum and Japanese Gardens in nearby Delray Beach.
+It was Mrs. Trump's first solo event as First Lady.
 The women were also expected to have lunch together at Mar-a-Lago.

 The two couples touched down in Florida on Friday afternoon and headed straight to Trump's Mar-a-Lago Club, where they enjoyed a late dinner at its crowded patio restaurant.
 They were joined by Robert Kraft, the owner of the Super Bowl champion New England Patriots, and several interpreters.
 Paying members and club guests took in the scene and mingled with Trump and Abe into the night.